Guidelines for Search Committees and Job Seekers on Entry-Level Faculty Recruitment and Hiring

-- To minimize misunderstanding and anxiety during negotiations about offers, departments should establish ground rules in advance and let candidates know what these are before any offers are made.
+- To minimize misunderstanding and anxiety during negotiations about offers, departments should explain the process to candidates before any offers are made.
 Departments should communicate with candidates regularly and openly about the status of the search process.
 All parties should be aware that, especially in times of fiscal uncertainty, circumstances beyond the institution's control may delay or disrupt the hiring process.

 - No candidate should be required before 31 January to give a final answer to an offer of a position without tenure for the following academic year, however early an offer is tendered.

 - While informal offers can be communicated by e-mail or other forms of written text, a formal good-faith offer is a written document on official letterhead from an authorized representative of the institution.
 This document should stipulate the terms of appointment.
 Candidates should be afforded a minimum of two weeks following receipt to accept or reject a formal offer.

 - When a search has concluded, all candidates should be appropriately informed.

 The committee welcomes comments and suggestions from members.
 Direct correspondence to Staff Liaison, Committee on Academic Freedom and Professional Rights and Responsibilities, MLA, 26 Broadway, 3rd floor, New York, NY 10004-1789, or to email@example.com or firstname.lastname@example.org.
 Rev. May 2013.